Concordium/concordium.github.io/source/mainnet/net/browser-wallet/browser-wallet-faq.rst

 .. dropdown:: Why was the |bw| made?

-    created to simplify the interface for users and to reduce problems with wallet recovery should it be necessary to recover your wallet.
+    The |bw| was created as a tool for developers to connect dApps to the Concordium blockchain and interact with it.
+It also provides a simplified interface for users and uses a secret recovery phrase to reduce problems with wallet recovery should it be necessary to recover your wallet.

 .. dropdown:: What are the features and benefits of the |bw|?